McDonald's celebrates grand opening of West Loop HQ

 "Our move back home to Chicago is about more than a building - it's symbolic of our journey to transform our brand and become more closely connected with our customers," McDonald's CEO Steve Easterbrook said.
 "Our new location enables us to better listen, learn and engage with our customers whilst providing a modern, worker-friendly headquarters that fosters collaboration and re-energizes employees.
 We are thrilled to join the West Loop and add to the vitality of this community."

-The headquarters will have displays of Happy Meal toys and vintage memorabilia.
+The headquarters will have displays of Happy Meal toys and vintage memorabilia throughout the building, as well as a tribute wall to McDonald's leaders..